deanshub/md/talks/Network as an implementation detail.md

 # Network as an implementation detail
 NextjsIL July 2024

+note:
+- what's this about
+- me

 ---

 # Demo Time

+note:
 - Create turbo app
 - Cleanup the first page

 ---

 # Server Actions
+note:
 - first action
 - DX

 ---

 # Fetch
+note:
 - Replace server action with POST request

 ---

 # Let's talk about it
+note:
 - What if I would have have wanted to change 100 apis?
 - What if I would want to change it to Websocket \\ RPC \\ WebRTC \\ gRPC \\ server-sent events?

 ---

 # Let's help nextjs move forward
+note:
 - API - DevEx (export const, comment, directive)
 	- go back to use function by import
 - Implementation